 The Importance Of Camera Gear

-There's a lot of people of there just repeating things they've heard others say without having the experience to back it up.
+There are a lot of people out there just repeating things they've heard others say without having the experience to back it up.
 Things like Gear is not important, or you don't need this or that, you can make do with just a 5 dollar tripod or that you need an expensive camera package to be useful, to compensate for your lack of skill, like people with red cameras that call themselves DP'S.

 So let me be clear.
-Gear is important, but Gear is not everything.
+Gear can be important, but Gear is not everything.

 Be Open To Trying Different Gear